jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( b );					// [1,2,3,4,5]
 ```

-Here we see that `...a` is spreading `a` out, since it appears in the array `[ .. ]` value position.
+Here we see that `...a` is spreading `a` out, because it appears in the array `[ .. ]` value position.
 If `...a` appears in an array destructuring position, it performs the gather behavior:

 ```js
 var a = [2,3,4];